WHO AM I

 Wildlife biologist, camera trap specialist, birder, wildlife photographer

-My name is Malini Pittet and I am Swiss of Indian origin.
-I was raised in India by Swiss parents and went to a local Indian school.
-During my childhood, my family travelled all over the world and extensively within India.
+My name is Malini Pittet and I had the privilege during my childhood to travel around the world and extensively within India.
 School holidays were spent in the Himalayas or other exotic places in Asia and Europe.
 Jim Corbett, Rudyard Kipling and regular trips to the jungle made me develop an interest in wildlife and it turned into a real passion.
 When I was 12, my parents took me to the Kabini River Lodge for my birthday and it was there that the magic began- I saw my first wild tiger.
 At first we could only see its ear, I'm still impressed by the naturalist who spotted it, and then this beautiful tigress got up and walked around the jeep and then went on her way.
-Kabini incidentally, is known for being the stage for the biggest congregation of Asiatic elephants every summer.

 Portrait by Patrick Meier.